 - Cross-account associations (proposalId and associatedGatewayOwnerAccountId)

-- Multi-region gateway associations (region property and provider aliases)
+- Multi-region gateway associations (region property)

 These omissions are intentional: the goal is to illustrate how each association feature is wired, not provide drop-in hybrid networking modules.
 See the Direct Connect Gateway Association resource reference for all available configuration options.